rh-mobb/aro-workshop-content/aro-content/100-setup/3-access-cluster.md

 Here you learned how to:

-* Access your precreated cluster.
+* Access your pre-created cluster.
 * Login to your cluster via OpenShift CLI.

-Next, you will learn:

-* What to do on Day Two ARO Operations starting with configuring cluster authentication.